prokod/gradle-crossbuild-scala/README.md

 - **Cross building DSL programmatically** - In the next code snippet you can observe how programmatically we are generating cross builds using the plugin DSL.
 - **Extra properties per cross build** - Not only the cross building is described in a programmatic manner, you can also observe that specific unique meta data for each cross build permutation is generated using the plugin's `ext` entry
+  > **Note**
-  > **NOTE:** The plugin injects a default extra property that holds the value of the respective Scala Compiler Version, named `scalaCompilerVersion`.
+  > The plugin injects a default extra property that holds the value of the respective Scala Compiler Version, named `scalaCompilerVersion`.
 This feature is supported in the plugin from version `0.14.x` onwards.

 ```groovy
 // ...